tsee9iii/cybersource-rest-client/README.md

-# @nestjs/cybersource-rest-client
+# @tsee9iii/cybersource-rest-client

-A TypeScript/JavaScrip`typescript
-impo`typescript
-import { PaymentsApi, CreatePaymentRequest } from '@nestjs/cybersource-rest-client'; { PaymentsApi } from '@nestjs/cybersource-rest-client';client library for the CyberSource REST API, generated using Swagger Codegen.
+A TypeScript/JavaScript client library for the CyberSource REST API, generated using Swagger Codegen.
 This package provides type-safe access to all CyberSource payment processing and merchant services APIs.

 ## 📋 Overview